How to Remove SD Card Notification in Samsung S7/S7 Edge

 Step 3: In the submenu, choose "FORMAT".

 Step 4: When the format is complete, all your data on the microSD card will be erased.
-Now plug the Galaxy S7 back into the computer and copy all the contents back to the microSD card.
-In most cases, the random SD card notification won't appear anymore.
+Plug the Galaxy S7 back into the computer, copy all contents back to the microSD card, and in most cases, the random SD card notification will no longer appear.

 Method 6: Swap Your Galaxy S7 (Edge) with a New One